-In a recent interview with Comic Book Resources, Hayley Atwell admitted that she’s been asking Marvel co-president, Louis D’Esposito about the possibility of an Agent Carter movie.
+In an interview with Comic Book Resources, Hayley Atwell admitted that she had asked Marvel about the possibility of an Agent Carter movie.
 Atwell went on to point out how “the great thing about Peggy [Carter] is, we know from [Captain America: The] Winter Soldier that she lives a long life, so she can come back.”
 It’s tough to argue against, and when you dig into the raw potential of a full-on film, you begin to see why this needs to happen.

 1. Agent Carter was itself, an amazing TV show